spoddutur/my-notes/solr2.md

 ## 3. SOW - Split on Whitespace param for DisMax

 ### 3.1 sow:
 This parameter decides whether to split each of the query terms by whitespace or not before applying field analysers/filters.
-- **sow=true:** When true, parser will split terms in user query by space before sending to analysis.
+- **sow=true:** When true, parser will tokenize/split the terms in user query by space and invokes text-analysis speparately for each individual token.
 In this case, query parsing will be term-centric as discussed above in Dismax parser section.
-- **sow=false:** When false, parser will first send the terms for analysis before generating tokens. sow=false will follow following algorithm:
+- **sow=false:** When false, parser will first pass the terms for analysis before splitting them into tokens. sow=false will follow below algorithm:
     1. For each of the query fields (i.e., title and description in our case), build field-centric queries based on each field’s analyzers & settings.
     2. Each of the generated field-centric queries are put together attempting to build a single term-centric query.
 Query parsing with sow=false can flip in surprising ways between term-centric to field-centric.
 To illustrate this better, let’s take examples for each case.